BiagioeCarmine/morra-flask/README.md

 that uses WebSocket for most of the exchanges between client and server meant that some of the challenges we thought we could face now (in the initial implementation) and in the future (if we ever get users) could have meant wasting more time than it has taken us to write a slightly more complex (and *a lot* slower) system that relies solely on polling.

-# Final note on this README file

-I've written this documentation at various times and in various states of mind.\
-As is particularly the case for this document but, to a lesser extent, for the project in its entirety (with us not being particularly skilled and experienced with this particular stack) it's not to be taken too seriously and I'm sure, for example, that there is some British/American English inconsistency (I noticed, for example, that there were places where I used *behavior* and others where I used *behaviour*).
-I really haven't taken the time to read it all back and I wouldn't ask anyone to proofread something I'm not even going to take the time to read back myself.
-I'm sorry to those who embark on the depressing adventure of reading my writing (or, perish the thought, my code), but at the same time I'm glad you don't have to see my handwriting.

-This last paragraph above, when read back, is so bad to read that it perfectly exemplifies what I mean to say in it.